 - 1. Review the PATH Intl.
 CTRI® criteria.
 The criteria should be regarded as the initial 'study guide' because it defines the precise scope of knowledge, skills and abilities required for the credential. - 2.
 Make sure you know how to interpret and apply all mandatory PATH Intl.
 Standards for mounted activities.
 The standards supply essential information regarding safety for equines and riders, both within the standards and in the precautions and contraindications section. - 3.
+Review basic equine welfare concepts such as normal TPR, identifying lameness, evaluating if an equine is ready to resume work after a mild bout of colic, assessing saddle fit, etc. - 4.
 The PATH Intl.
-CTRI® Study Guide \Now available!\ This guide is organized into five sections to align with the subject areas of the CTRI exam and the various skills you will be tested on.
-This organization helps ensure that you will be efficient in your content review and that you will be able to easily identify and go over any challenging content areas to boost learning retention. - 4.
-Check out the PATH Intl.
-Instructor Education Guide!
-This handbook for novice and experienced therapeutic horsemanship professionals covers topics such as the equine partner, tack and equipment, participants, teaching in a therapeutic setting, behavior and emotional regulation, volunteers, entering the ring, considerations for instructors and instructor development.
-Also included are a glossary and tools such as those to help conduct a successful participant screening process, teaching methods that encompass pedagogy, behavior management strategies, tactics for participant performance assessment and documentation as well as supporting sample forms for lesson plans, observations and reflections. - 5.
-The PATH Intl.
-Registered Instructor Workshop Manual also provides helpful reminders relevant to the expectations of the test, particularly regarding lesson planning, task analysis and measurable objectives.
-Contact PATH Intl. for purchase details. - 6.
-Review basic equine welfare concepts such as normal TPR, identifying lameness, evaluating if an equine is ready to resume work after a mild bout of colic, assessing saddle fit, etc.
+CTRI® Study Guide This guide is organized into five sections to align with the subject areas of the CTRI exam and the various skills you will be tested on.
+This organization helps ensure that you will be efficient in your content review and that you will be able to easily identify and go over any challenging content areas to boost learning retention.